In this post we are going to discuss how to easily transfer money to Mintos, and in general to any peer-to-peer platform at no cost.

 STEP 1 – create a Revolut account and verify your identity

-It’s pretty easy, all you have to do is to download the Revolut App by navigating to this link (affiliate link, but you should get a free card) and following the steps.
+All you have to do is to download the Revolut App by navigating to this link (affiliate link, but you should get a free card) and then follow the steps.

 Unfortunately, for all you desktop lovers, there is no way to use Revolut like that.
 Maybe in the future, but I’m not aware of any plans so far.